Rokyyz/Reddit_replica/README.md

    def login():
    ```

-   This defines a route `/login` for handling both GET and POST requests.
-GET requests are used to render the login form, while POST requests are used for submitting login credentials.
+This line defines the /login route, which handles both GET and POST requests.
+A GET request renders the login form, while a POST request processes the login credentials submitted by the user.

 2. **Form Submission Handling:**
    ```python